section-engineering-education/engineering-education/content/articles/docker-machine/index.md

 ### Introduction

+Docker machine helps developers to create docker engines on the virtual hosts.
+They then expose created containers via some ports.
+This way, you can manage as many docker containers as possible.

-In this tutorial, we'll look at the docker machine in-depth, what it does, its key difference from docker, and build a simple application.
+In this tutorial, we'll look at the docker machine in-depth, what it does, its key difference from docker, and build a sample application.

 ### Table of contents